 The Royal Manor project should initially investigate the story of the royal seat Avaldsnes and the rise of the Norwegian kingdom from approx. 200 to 1100 AD.
-During the excavations in 2012, the archaeologists made the unexpected discovery of a medieval royal manor built in stone.
+During the excavations in 2012, the archaeologists made the unexpected discovery of walls from a royal hall built in stone.
 The Royal Manor project therefore expanded its thematic and chronological framework to include the institutionalized kingdom of the High Middle Ages.

 The ruins were found two weeks before the Royal Manor project was to finish its investigations.
 For reasons of safety, the ruins were covered over again until a proper scientific survey could be conducted.

 In December 2016, the Norwegian government granted NOK 5.4 million for investigations of the medieval ruins.
 Thus, the project was fully funded and the excavations of the royal estate could start on 6 June 2017.

 It caused a sensation when the Avaldsnes Royal Manor project in 2017 revealed the ruins of this fortified royal manor.
 Nobody had thought that there would be so much well-preserved masonry, or that the main building was so huge!
 The discovery of this royal manor shows that the medieval kings invested heavily in Avaldsnes.

 The building had three floors built in stone, included the cellar.
 The cellar was used as a storage room, probably to store goods received from both taxation and trade.

 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.